isi95010/DrallionMacOS/docs/README.md

 7. **`MacBookPro15,4` works with Mojave 10.15.4 through Sonoma** with the proper SecureBootModel and APFS settings in your OpenCore config.
 Anything before or after those MacOS versions is not covered here.
 You may find a better suited SMBIOS to mimic or for unsupported future OS versions.
 Experiment as you wish.
 8. It's recommended to use [1revenger1's fork of VoodooPS2](https://github.com/1Revenger1/VoodooPS2) which allows for mapping keys with HID Usages.
 You can see my SSDT here, but you'll still probably want to customize within MacOS to your liking.
 9. It's recommended to use SSDTTime to generate a fake EC (laptop verion), HPET (IRQ conflicts) and PNLF (requred for display backlight control).
 Be sure to copy any resulting rename patches from `oc_patches.plist` into your `config.plist` under `ACPI -> Patch`.
-10. Map your USB ports before installing using Windows.
+10. Map your USB ports before installing MacOS using Windows.
 If you don't want to install Windows, mapping can be done in WinPE.
 See [USBToolbox](https://github.com/USBToolBox).
 Remember you need the USBToolbox.kext *and* your generated UTBMap.kext.
 11. Snapshot (cmd + r) or (ctrl + r) your `config.plist`.

     > **Warning**: Don't use "clean snapshot" (`ctrl/cmd+shift+r`) in Propertree after initially copying the sample as config.plist.
 This can **wipe** some work.
 Only do *regular* snapshots after first starting. (`ctrl/cmd+r`)